jcfr/freepn_marketing_website/README.md

 ### **Some REALLY IMPORTANT things to note about adding a blog post:**

+The name of the file will be the url, so name things intelligently.
+As an example: `my_blog_post.md` will become: `https://freepn.com/posts/my_blog_post.html`, so make sure to name your file according to SEO concerns for the content - try to match the filename with the keywords you are targeting.
+As an addendum to this, **DO NOT USE SPECIAL CHARACTERS LIKE % \$ # \* ? ! etc. IN YOUR FILENAME!!!**

 Each blog post must have the following header section at the top of the file.
 This section should **ALWAYS** take up the top 8 lines of the file (7 lines plus one blank line at the bottom). **Having all 8 lines and keeping the order the same MATTERS.
 Keeping the tags like `TITLE:` the same MATTERS.
 You will break the blog pages if you don't follow this template.**

 You should copy this template exactly, changing each line after the `:` to suit your post.